 Sustainable design elements should be incorporated into each project concentrating on those which provide value and cost savings.
-LEED certification will be considered for all projects over 20,000 ft2 and others on a case by case basis.
+LEED certification will be considered on a case by case basis.
 While LEED certification will not be a requirement for all projects, certification will be pursued for selected projects where certification can be obtained for minimum additional cost.
-Since 2004, renewable energy, particularly solar photovoltaic electric energy production, has become more efficient and affordable.
-In view of this, renewable energy strategies shall be evaluated in the early design phase of all relevant projects.

-••• WCG 1.2 Building Performance Target
+• • • WCG 1.2 Building Performance Target